lgbouma/s3view/README.md

 Containers the browser cannot decode (mkv, avi) offer **Open in player**, which hands the presigned URL to IINA or VLC — still streaming, never downloading.

-## The path bar

-The breadcrumb doubles as an address bar.
-Click the empty strip to the right of it (or press `⌘L`) and it becomes a selectable text field containing the full `s3://bucket/prefix/` URI, already selected — drag-select and `⌘C`, or just `⌘C` straight away.
-Paste a different `s3://…` path and press Enter to jump there.
-The `⧉` button next to it copies the current path in one click, and `⌘⇧C` does the same from the keyboard.

 ## Configuration

 `~/.config/s3view/config.json`, written on first run.
 Set `start` to open